Learn about the different types of damages you may qualify for after a car accident in Florida

 Economic damages are those expenses and costs that are directly related to and are a result of the accident.
 The most common forms of compensatory economic damages include:

 - Past and current medical expenses.
 All your medical costs incurred from the moment you’re injured will be part of your final compensation package.
-This includes costs for the ambulance, healthcare expenses, traveling to follow up medical appointments, and over-the-counter prescriptions and supplies.
+This includes costs for the ambulance, health care expenses, traveling to follow-up medical appointments, and over-the-counter prescriptions and supplies.

-- Loss of current wages, benefits and retirement contributions.
+- Loss of current wages, benefits, and retirement contributions.
 Any work wages that you lost as a result of the accident should be included in your compensation package.
-This also includes any employer contributions to your health care or retirement fund.
+This includes any employer contributions to your health care or retirement fund.
 Lost vacation days and other similar benefits may be included based on your employment contract.

 Your personal injury attorney will work very closely with you to determine the extent of your economic losses.
 Economic losses will vary from case to case based on the extent of your injuries and what types of compensation apply.
 Your attorney will explain in detail what types of compensation you can seek under Florida law and help calculate the full value of your accident case.